-New riders who have not previously held an AVCC licence or completed an AVCC trial ride, are entitled to two trial rides within a one month period without joining a club.
+New riders who have not held an AVCC licence in the last 5 years or completed two AVCC trial rides, are entitled to two trial rides (with the same club) within a one month period without joining a club.
 They will be asked on the day to complete a Trial Ride form, provided by the club, which will cover them for insurance for the duration of those two events.
 After the trial ride period they will need to join a Vets club to continue racing.

 Online Registration - JOIN ONLINE NOW

 All Vets memberships Australia wide are now done online through the one portal.
 If you do not have internet access or a credit card, contact the Secretary of your local club and they can help you join up.

 To join for the first time, start by clicking on "New Membership", then selecting your state body, then the local club, then the rest is just a matter of filling out the details.